 The easiest way to start running your Appwrite server is by running our Docker installer tool from your terminal.
 Before running the installation command, make sure you have Docker CLI installed on your host machine.

-Once the Docker installation completes, go to your machine hostname or IP address on your browser to access the Appwrite console dashboard.
+Once the Docker installation completes, go to your machine hostname or IP address on your browser to access the Appwrite console.
 Please notice that on non-linux native hosts the server might take a few minutes to start after installation completes.